 As direct importers of natural stone since 1995, it's safe to say we love natural stone and its qualities!
 However, wood effect and stone effect porcelain tiles are becoming increasingly popular choices and there are many great reasons to choose porcelain flooring.
 With our curated selection of premium porcelain options, we thought a post that covers the reasons you should choose wood effect tiles would be helpful.

 Many customers ask if wood effect porcelain is a good choice for a busy, everyday family home – our answer – yes!
 Wood effect porcelain is both practical and beautiful.
 We have a wide collection from Italy and Spain with the finest state-of-the-art printing.
-Our collection of planks replicates the look of natural wood, whilst carrying all the benefits of porcelain.
+Our collection of planks replicates the look of natural wood, whilst carrying all the benefits of porcelain tiles.
 The beauty of porcelain is its engineered strength, easy maintenance, and ability to be used with underfloor heating – unlike natural wood.
 Available in a variety of shades and patterns, from an authentic oak look to a more contemporary washed effect, wood porcelain suits a range of interiors.

 10 reasons to choose wood floor effect porcelain